Minsu386/til/ZTM/Learning to Learn.md

 Principle: Failures Don't Count
 - Successful individual succeed by years of failures and practice and drive to constantly improve
 - Every time you make a mistake and/or fail, you improve, you learn, you adapt.

+Principle: It's All in the Frame
+- Reframing on how we look at things.
+Choice vs Chores
+-